 The contribution only shows properties and property values with significant results for a given anomaly.

-I'm analysing segmented data, will the contribution look within that context?
+I'm analyzing segmented data, will the contribution look within that context?

 The contribution will look for significant results by keeping in mind your analysis scope and segments.